| Title: | Multivariate Ordinal Regression Models |

 a list of control arguments to be passed to |

-An extractor function for the names of the regression coefficient constraints based on the model formula
+An extractor function for the names of the regression coefficient constraints based on the model formula and data.

-names_constraints(formula, data, contrasts = NULL)
+names_constraints(formula, data, contrasts = NULL)names_constraints(formula, data, contrasts = NULL)

 formula |